segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 The permissions required to create and manage a Destination Function are separate from those required to enable it on a source.

-Currently, you must be a **Workspace Owner** in order to create, edit or delete a function.
+Currently, you must be a **Workspace Owner** to create, edit or delete a function.

-Once the Destination Function has been created, you can connect it to any source within your workspace.
+Once you create a Destination Function, you can connect it to any source in your workspace.
 You need to be a `Workspace Owner` or `Source Admin`.

 ### Editing & Deleting

-If you are a **Workspace Owner**, you can manage your Destination Function under the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
-Click on the function you wish to manage and the sidesheet menu will allow you to connect, edit or delete your function.
+If you are a **Workspace Owner**, you can manage your Destination Function from the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog).
+Click the function to change, and the panel that appears allows you to connect, edit or delete your function.

 ![Editing or deleting your Destination Function](images/edit-or-delete.gif)